jcmf/glulx-strings/README.md

               pieces = []
           tree_node = huffman_root

+Hmm, I think that assertion I stuck in there is only guaranteed to hold if we first ensure that the Huffman table is non-trivial.
+But actually there are lots of ways the whole thing could blow up if we get a valid-looking Glulx file that happens to have an invalid Huffman table.
+I'm not going to stress about that too much right now -- ultimately I doubt the caller's going to care all that much about the subtle distinction between returning and raising an exception.
+For the record, any exception thrown (array index out of bounds, or the like) means that the file looked valid at first but is actually corrupt!
+Or that my code is buggy, of course, but I mean that goes without saying.

+Oh, but I should probably at least pull in the `assert` module before trying to use it, right?
+Damn.
+Well, it's not too late, we haven't called `decode_huffman` yet, so I'll just do it now:

+      assert = require 'assert'

+Wish I'd thought of that earlier.
+Ah well.

 Now I think we have all the ingredients we'll need to finally do the thing!
 We're going to loop through every possible u32 in the code area and try to guess whether it's a pointer to a string.
 If it is, we decode the string.
 This ends up emitting strings in the order in which they appear in the code, which turns out to be a good thing, I think -- I have seen at least one game in which the strings themselves were alphabetized, which is not nearly as interesting an order in terms of presenting related strings together.

 It would be easy to deduplicate strings -- we could refuse to decode the same address twice, or we could do the decoding but deduplicate